-If you don’t water your spider plant enough, then this will cause the tips of its leaves to start turning brown or black.
-If the plant doesn’t get watered after this, then the discoloration will continue to spread to other parts of the plant.
+If you don’t water your spider plant enough, this will cause the tips of its leaves to start turning brown or black.
+If the plant doesn’t get watered after this, the discoloration will continue to spread to other parts of the plant.

 You should never let your spider plant completely dry out because this is going to cause problems.
 The soil should become partially dry between watering sessions but it should never be bone dry.

 You need to pay close attention to the soil to make sure that you aren’t going too long between watering sessions.